Scuffed Toes and a Thin Branch

 “Nine.”

 “Sorted then.
-Two pairs blue boots.
+Two pairs of blue boots.
 Nine and fourteen.”

 Sally pops in the door at nine Saturday.

-“You ready then.
-Need some new low shoes for work.
+“Are you ready then?
+I need some new low shoes for work.
 Can’t wear heels walking about all day.”

 At the store and into the shoe section.
 The shoes have gone.
 Moved over two aisles and laid out on low racks only four feet high.
 Lines of them.
 Big on top and small down low.